-In an extensive meta-analysis, Christian, Edwards, and Bradley (2010) located a large number of SJT studies and organized them into categories based on what they are intended to measure.
+In an extensive meta-analysis (or statistical combination of many previous studies), researchers (Christian, Edwards, & Bradley, 2010) located a large number of SJT studies and organized them into categories based on what they are intended to measure.
 Here are the categories and the percentage of total studies that measured the particular category: job knowledge and skills (3%), interpersonal skills (13%), teamwork skills (4%), leadership skills (37%), personality (10%), and what they call “heterogeneous composites” (33%) which are basically pot-luck.

 In general, all of the categories were found to predict job performance.
-It should be noted, however, that SJTs measuring teamwork skills and multiple personality characteristics tended to have the highest relations with performance.
+It should be noted, however, that SJTs measuring teamwork skills and several personality characteristics tended to have the highest relationships with performance.
 Interestingly, video-based SJTs were found to relate more positively with performance than paper-and-pencil SJTs.
-But, the authors note that there were very few studies using video-based SJTs as well as those measuring teamwork skills (~4% of total) so care should be taken when generalizing these findings.
+But, the authors note that there were very few studies using video-based SJTs as well as those measuring teamwork skills (about 4% of total) so care should be taken when generalizing these findings.

-Ultimately, Christian and colleagues’ study provides clarification as to what SJTs are typically used to measure in employee selection contexts (which has been an elusive issue to say the least).
-Their findings also confirmed that SJTs are effective predictors of job performance across the board, though teamwork and composite personality SJTs appear to have the strongest relations with performance.
-Finally, although more research is needed before we all jump on the video-based SJT bandwagon, video-based SJTs may predict performance better than their paper-and-pencil SJTs.
+Ultimately, this study provides clarification as to what SJTs are typically used to measure in employee selection contexts, which has been an elusive issue.
+The findings also confirmed that SJTs are effective predictors of job performance across the board, though teamwork and composite personality SJTs appear to have the strongest relations with performance.
+Finally, although more research is needed before we all jump on the video-based SJT bandwagon, video-based SJTs may predict performance better than paper-and-pencil SJTs.

 Christian, M.S., Edwards, B.D., & Bradley, J.C.
 (2010).
 Situational judgment tests: Constructs assessed and a meta-analysis of their criterion-related validity.
 Personnel Psychology, 63(1), 83-117.